Best Photo Editors for Mac

 10. Google Photos

 Even though Google Photos is usually thought of as a photo library manager, the app also has some useful tools to make small edits to your pictures.
 You can do things like add filters, adjust the light and saturation, and even rotate or crop your original image.
-While Google Photos is lighter on the number of tools to edit your pictures, the small adjustments it can make, it does them very well.
+While Google Photos is lighter on the number of tools to edit your pictures, it can make small adjustments, and it does them very well.